wangdeze18/Multilingual-Adapter-for-SE/code search/unixcoder/README.md

 | 6*1,000     |      64.8   |     52.1 |  55.8 |  72.2 | 47.7  | 54.0 | 57.8 |
 | 908,224     |      77.3  |     70.2 |  73.5 |  90.9 |  67.1 | 72.7 | 75.3 |

+The results on code search are obviously not as promising as code summarization, and more data are needed to get an acceptable performance.

 # Code Search